ankitpanwar15/my-dagster-project/README.md

 This dataset includes information on movies released during the summer months, typically regarded as the peak season for blockbuster films.

-**Why pick:- Easy to relate and play around, instead of picking F1 or Cricket data set.**
+**Why this dataset:- Easy to relate and play around, instead of picking F1 or Cricket data set.**

 **Input**

 summer_movies.csv ==> It has column information about movies released with columns like, name, release date, runtime, avg rating, votes, release date, timestamp.
 Here unique id is tconst

 **Release date, timestamp these both columns are manually generated**